A Madea Christmas (film): Plot

-Lacey soon discovers that the sponsors, Sheldon Construction, are forcing them to make the Jubilee Holiday-themed rather than Christmas-themed, and that they were the ones to build a nearby dam, cutting off the town’s water supply and putting their residents out of work.
-Infuriated by these facts, Tanner convinces the mayor to fire Lacey, much to Bailey's dismay.
-At home, she also reveals to Eileen that she is married to Conner, and Eileen’s true feelings about whites are revealed; her husband left her for a white woman though she told Lacey he was killed by a white man while trying to protect her honor.
+Lacey soon discovers that the sponsors, Sheldon Construction, are forcing them to make the Jubilee Holiday-themed rather than Christmas-themed, and that they were the ones to build a nearby dam, cutting off the town's water supply and putting their residents out of work.
+Infuriated by these facts, Tanner convinces the mayor to fire Lacey, much to Bailey and Nancy's dismay.
+At home, Lacey also reveals to Eileen that she is married to Conner, and Eileen's true feelings about whites are revealed; her husband left her for a white woman though she told Lacey he was killed by a white man while trying to protect her honor.
 Eileen storms out and waits for a taxi to pick her up.

 Lacey admits to Conner that Tanner got her fired, setting Conner off.
-Walking to town, Eileen sees Tanner’s overturned truck and saves his life.
+Walking to town, Eileen sees Tanner's overturned truck and saves his life.
 Conner punches Tanner and demands Eileen to get in his truck.
-Tanner apologizes to Conner for everything and thanks Eileen, who reluctantly accepts Lacey and Conner’s marriage.
-Tanner agrees to listen to Conner about his corn and to ask the mayor to rehire Lacey.
+Tanner visits Lacey's house with Amber, apologizes to Conner for everything, and thanks Eileen, who reluctantly accepts Lacey and Conner's marriage thanks to Madea.
+Tanner agrees to listen to Conner about his corn and will ask the mayor to rehire Lacey.

 At the event, Lacey thanks the sponsors and announces their promises to help the citizens which were not in the original contract, knowing the repercussions they would face if they backed out.
 She also tells Oliver she is married to Conner as the students led by Bailey start singing.